BNN-UPC/ignnition/docs/examples.md

 - Feed-forward neural network to update pairs's hidden states.
 - Pass-through layer which does not modify each pair's hidden stats.

+### Try Radio Resource Allocation
+The files describing the model description and training parameters for the example can be found in the [framework's repository](https://github.com/knowledgedefinednetworking/ignnition/tree/main/examples/Radio_resource_allocation), along with a minimal subset of the dataset for direct execution.
+In this regard, we recommend reading the provided README file in this directory, which will guide you through this process.

-The model is trained in an self-supervised way with a custom loss function which maximizes the weighted sum rate of the network, by using the predicted power value together with the channel losses with other pairs and the power of the additive noise.
+Moreover, notice that by default we use the model is trained in an self-supervised way with a custom loss function which maximizes the weighted sum rate of the network, by using the predicted power value together with the channel losses with other pairs and the power of the additive noise.
 For more details, check the paper's discussion in [Shen, Y., Shi, Y., Zhang, J., & Letaief, K. B. (2020)](https://ieeexplore.ieee.org/abstract/document/9252917).